 Sheryl Tircuit McLean is the award-winning principal designer and founder of McLean & Tircuit.
-An architect, author and speaker, she is known for her bold, colorful aesthetic with a touch of creole glam.
+An interior architect, designer, author and speaker, she is known for her bold, colorful aesthetic with a touch of Creole glam.

 McLean received her undergraduate degree in Psychology from California State University, Northridge and spent the early part of her career working as an international flight attendant.
 Traveling the world while studying different cultures and architectural styles, inspired her to pursue post-graduate studies at UCLA’s School of Architecture and Urban Planning.
 Earning a full scholarship, she graduated with a Master’s degree, making her the first Black woman to merit a Master’s degree in Architecture at UCLA.